Sanchoz2022/furinya/README.md

 A: By default, context window size is soft capped by `DIARY_TOKEN_COUNT_TRIGGER = 20000`.
 This means somewhere around 20K Kuni will dump her context to the diary and restart with clean memory.
 Thus, 32K will be enough.

+## Q: Kuni is a userbot?
+Is it legal?

+Yes, Kuni is a userbot.
+Userbots are prohibited by Telegram's ToS.
+Buy a Telegram Premium for her account and don't spam with her - you will be fine.

+## Q: Can my Kuni listen to voice messages?

+A: Yes, buy a Telegram Premium for her account or provide transcription endpoint in `config.toml`.
+The system prioritizes Telegram Premium feature because it's not tolled.